M31-Capital/Investment_Theses/english/OlympusDAO (OHM).md

 * Announcement of OlympusDAO

 ## High-level Overview
-* OlympusDAO is backed by DAI but not pegged to anything
+**OlympusDAO is backed by DAI but not pegged to anything**

 * There is no attempt to stabilise OHM’s price in its current expansionary phase.
 * FEI uses their PCV to control price but not supply, while OHM cares about supply rather than price.

-* OlympusDAO is a real-world experiment on an actively managed currency.
+**OlympusDAO is a real-world experiment on an actively managed currency.**

 * OHM is similar to Bitcoin in the sense that it is an asset oriented crypto project with distinct monetary policies, but OlympusDAO has more flexibility to change such policies.
 * Although Bitcoin has no protocol-controlled value, it has several entities such as whales and miners which can affect price.
   * OlympusDAO seeks to be OHM’s biggest whale by controlling liquidity and treasury assets.
 Similar to how the federal reserve has power over the Dollar.

-* OHM phases
+**OHM phases:**

 * The first phase is to attract people by allowing them to benefit financially, making people want to own the asset.
 * The expansion phase is to transition OHM into an asset that other protocols will use.
 * Once OHM holders use OHM for their own agendas, i.e. buying goods and services instead of just staking, OHM will have accomplished their mission.

-* Bootstrapping a new currency with memes
+**Bootstrapping a new currency with memes**

 * Bitcoin’s greatest asset is its community.
 They have bootstrapped a new SoV via memetics.
 * When you long OHM, you are longing the community.
   * OHM is made up of other members that will stake alongside you, instead of other algo stables where it was mainly player versus player.
   * The number of evangelists and memes OHM has is its greatest tool. i.e. (3,3)

-* Unlike FEI and DAI, OHM holders are also able to govern the protocol, aligning incentives.
+**Unlike FEI and DAI, OHM holders are also able to govern the protocol, aligning incentives.**

 ## Technology

 * OlympusDAO controls supply expansion and contraction using a protocol managed treasury, protocol owned liquidity, bonding mechanism, and staking rewards
 * Initially, OHM’s goal is not to find a stable price but to achieve profitability to transition into stability and consistency later.
 * Every time someone purchases a bond, the proceeds will go to the Olympus treasury.
 A corresponding number of OHM will be minted and distributed to
- * Bonder
-  * Bonders can choose to either bond (sell) single assets or LP tokens for OHM.
+  * Bonder: Bonders can choose to either bond (sell) single assets or LP tokens for OHM.
 LP tokens help Olympus control the liquidity of OHM.
- * The DAO
-  * The DAO receives the same amount of OHM as the bonder which is quoted before bonding.
+  * The DAO: The DAO receives the same amount of OHM as the bonder which is quoted before bonding.
- * Stakers
-  * Stakers get whatever is left over.
+  * Stakers: Stakers get whatever is left over.
 * By increasing the treasury, the protocol increases the intrinsic value of OHM.
   * The treasury also increases when the protocol mints OHM to sell on the market, also distributing more OHM to stakers in the process.
 I.e. Selling 1 OHM for 600 DAI allows the protocol to mint 599 more OHM since each OHM only needs to be backed by 1 DAI.
   * The treasury is used to buyback OHM from the market when the market cap of OHM falls below the treasury value.
   * As long as there are new buyers on the market, OHM will continue to expand.
 * To counter the downward reflexivity seen in other algo stablecoins, the protocol has reserves that will ensure the protocol will never die.

 ## Token (OHM)